nzakas/understandinges6/manuscript/12-Proxies-and-Reflection.md

 console.log("toString" in target);  // true
 ```

 Both `value` and `toString` exist on `object`, so in both cases the `in` operator returns `true`.
 The `value` property is an own property while `toString` is a prototype property (inherited from `Object`).
-Proxies allow you to intercept this operation and return a different value for `in` by using the `has` trap.
+Proxies allow you to intercept this operation and return a different value for `in` with the `has` trap.

 The `has` trap is called whenever the `in` operator is used.
-When called, there are two arguments passed to the `has` trap:
+When called, two arguments are passed to the `has` trap:

-1. `trapTarget` - the object from which the property is read (the proxy's target)
+1. `trapTarget` - the object the property is read from (the proxy's target)
 1. `key` - the property key (string or symbol) to check

 The `Reflect.has()` method accepts these same arguments and returns the default response for the `in` operator.
 Using the `has` trap and `Reflect.has()` allows you to alter the behavior of `in` for some properties while falling back to default behavior for others.
-For instance, suppose you just want to hide the `value` property, you can do so like this:
+For instance, suppose you just want to hide the `value` property.
+You can do so like this:

 ```js
 let target = {